fcelda/nsec5-draft/nsec5.md

 NSEC5 is not intended to replace NSEC or NSEC3.
 It is an alternative mechanism for authenticated denial of existence.
-This document specifies NSEC5 based on the FIPS 186-3 P-256 elliptic curve and on the Ed25519 elliptic curve.
-A formal cryptographic proof of security for elliptic curve (EC) NSEC5 is in {{nsec5ecc}}.
+This document specifies NSEC5 based on the VRFs in {{I-D.goldbe-vrf}} over the FIPS 186-3 P-256 elliptic curve and over the the Ed25519 elliptic curve.
+A formal cryptographic proof of security for NSEC5 is in {{nsec5ecc}}.

 ## Requirements